getsentry/sentry/docs/config.rst

 (This support is still under development)

-Note: You will to install a forked version of Haystack which supports additional configuration.
+Note: You will need to install a forked version of Haystack which supports additional configuration.
 It can be obtained on [GitHub](http://github.com/disqus/django-haystack).

 Start by configuring your Sentry search backend::